 There are some great tools on the web to help you choose the perfect neighborhood.
-Play around with these and you might even learn something about your current neighborhood.
+Try Walk Score to see if you can learn something about your current neighborhood.

 There has been a lot of buzz lately about the rise in existing home sales and the rise in new home construction.
 This, coupled with the record-low interest rates, has made the market ideal for potential home sellers.